 Yiorgos is a London-based architect and urban designer, passionate about the relationships between the spatial structure of cities and their socioeconomic and cultural life.
 The founder and director of Urban Transcripts, he has initiated the company’s work by producing international participatory and public event programmes – exhibitions, workshops, and conferences – on the critical exploration of cities and their development (Athens, 2010; Rome, 2011, London 2012; Berlin, 2014).
 Currently he is working on the development of Urban Laboratory projects bringing together research, community participation, and design, to create innovative urban design and policy solutions for cities and urban areas.
 He graduated in Architecture from ENSA Paris-La-Villette, Paris and holds an MSc in Advanced Architectural Studies from The Bartlett – UCL, London, where he trained on empirical spatial research with a focus on how the spatial structure of the built environment impacts on its socioeconomic potential.
 For 2014-2015 he was a design studio lecturer in architecture in Umea School of Architecture, Sweden.
 He has been an advisor and a speaker in various initiatives and projects focused on the city and a reviewer in academic journals.

-Nina is an urban sociologist and currently doing her PhD at Humboldt University of Berlin on urban youth and mobility.
+Nina is an urban sociologist and currently doing her PhD at the Georg Simmel Centre for Metropolitan Studies, Humboldt University of Berlin on urban youth in Spain.
 She has studied in Germany, France and UK where she graduated in Urban Studies at the University College London and Bartlett School of Planning.
-Her research interests include migration and mobility studies as well as urban planning with particular attention to urban mega-projects.
-She is also passionate about the politics of fear and its impact on the city.
+Her research interests include political economy, urban sociology and the sociology of emotion.
 Nina has international experience in the creative and cultural industries both in the public and private sector where she has been working in projects on film, photography and art in Germany, Spain and France.
-Since 2014, Nina has been actively involved in Urban Transcripts co-organising the international urbanism workshop Berlin Unlimited and most recently co-developing an online publishing platform –related to urban design, geography, and the city.
+Since 2014, Nina has been actively involved in Urban Transcripts co-organising the international urbanism workshop Berlin Unlimited and most recently as Managing Editor and reviewer of the Urban Transcripts Journal.

 Theodoros Dounas is an Award-winning chartered architect and academic, investigating in computation and fabrication in architecture and design, with practice experience in complex buildings of all scales.
 He is the founding partner of the architecture office ‘Adventurous Architecture’.
 He is currently associate professor in the department of Architecture at Xian Jiaotong Liverpool University in Suzhou, China.
 He has been teaching in architecture schools and colleges in Europe and China for 10 years and has experience with basic and applied research in architectural design.
 His design and research work has been published internationally and he has received awards for both research and architectural design.
 His main research deals with methods and computer generative tools in architectural design.